 No one deserves to be discriminated against because of his or her race or disability.
 This is especially true of unborn children who are being marked for death just because someone has determined that they are the wrong race or have the potential or confirmed diagnosis of Down syndrome.

-If you agree, would you take a minute and use this click-to-contact tool to tell your public officials to vote FOR the Human Life Non-Discrimination Act — HB453?
+If you agree, would you take a minute and use this click-to-contact tool to ask Governor Cooper to SIGN the Human Life Non-Discrimination Act — HB453?